sam81/sam81.github.io/r_guide_bookdown/17_mcomp.md

-# Adjusting the *p*-values for Multiple Comparisons
+# Adjusting the *p*-values for multiple comparisons